 Data privacy is no longer as simple as locking a file cabinet.
 Technology has made it easier for healthcare data to be stolen, leaked, and misused.
 This vulnerability is why you and your employees need to understand what HIPAA (the Health Insurance Portability and Accountability Act) is and how you can stay compliant.

-Here’s what you need to know to keep patients and your practice safe, including why you need HIPAA-compliant forms.
+Here’s what you need to know to keep patients and your practice safe, including why you need HIPAA-friendly forms.

 You can also download the PDF version of this HIPAA compliance guide for free!

 Why is HIPAA compliance crucial?